Part 4ProtectionRCDSafety

 Test Button

 Every RCD has a test button that simulates a small leakage.
-BS 7671 recommends pressing this button quarterly (every 3 months) to check mechanical operation.
+BS 7671 recommends pressing this button every 6 months to check mechanical operation (the notice wording was updated from quarterly to 6-monthly in Amendment 2:2022, Reg.
+514.12.2).
 The test button only checks the mechanism — it does not verify the trip time or trip current.

 Instrument Testing (Regulation 612.13)